e-c-k-e-r/vall-e/docs/models.md

     * it could be in any base, but it's simple to just treat each token ID as a digit, then cast the string to an int.
 * inferencing is a simple loop that simply takes the best masked-off k tokens per step, and remasks the remaining.

+Because the model already leverages the magic of attention to derive phoneme-alignment, such annotations are still not required (but they probably help with a naive sampler).

 In theory, demasking for the NAR's RVQ level 0 can also be applied to the remaining RVQ levels to further improve the output from the remaining levels.
 * this isn't necessary as the model already has a strong enough relationship between the prompt, the prior levels, and the targeted level.
 * this is technically already offered with `cfg.model.experimental.token_dropout_rate` which mirrors masking, but experimentation has not been done to a large degree.
+* there is a bit of a problem with properly implementing this, as the tokens aren't predicting themselves.
+  * it may be a simple thing to implement anyways.

 It is ***crucial*** to:
 * avoid re-masking tokens that are already "good" enough (this can easily be done by "banning" them in the scoring process)
   * without this, you ***will*** get stuttering and unaligned utterances.
 I do not know why this is such a big problem but I imagine this "interleaves" many different sequences between each step.
 * use unfiltered/unprocessed logit scores:
   * not that crucial, but helps stability.

+It is not required to train a model from scratch to use this modality, as using existing weights works just as well, if not better (as it can piggyback off the original model).

 ## Embeddings (and Classifiers)